dcmartin/open-horizon/face4motion/README.md

 # `face4motion` - &#9786;`face` listening for &#127916;`motion`

-Provides automated license plate reader as micro-service listening for MQTT messages.
+Provides face detection s micro-service listening for MQTT messages.
 This service is built from the [`face`](../face/README.md) service.
 This container may be run locally using Docker, pushed to a Docker registry, and published to any [_Open Horizon_][open-horizon] exchange.

 ## Status